In Your Environments, Be Sure To Consider Following The Golden Rule To Start

 - Do I expect and benefit from others’…

 - taking ownership of their work?

 One should not go through his or her career — or employers, friends or acquaintances, for that matter — with expectations of only taking others’ resources (listed above).
 Whether it is a conscious or subconscious habit, solely benefiting from others’ shared resources and attitudes does not add value to either party or the combined effort of the parties.

 Too often, the commitment goes only one way with certain parties not doing their part or providing their share of the work or growth.
 Without everyone putting in their fair and equal share, the full potential of the collective involved is not carried out and growth is forgone in both productivity and success.

 Always treat others with the same approach by which you would expect to be treated to be able to reach your full ability and success.

-There needs to be that balance of effort across all participants because an imbalance or lopsided effort will only eventually weaken the stability of one’s organization, group, cause, or relationship.
+There needs to be that balance of effort across all participants, because an imbalance or lopsided effort will only eventually weaken the stability of one’s organization, group, cause, or relationship.

-Only taking or taking everything will not elevate you.
+Taking without giving will not elevate you.
 Take a second and think about how unrealistic that would be.